This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 As a general rule, the market value of shares corresponding to the value of real estate properties owned by the companies are subject to IFI.

-Only the shares of companies (even if they own real estate properties) running a business activity or representing less than 10 % of the share capital or voting rights benefit from an exemption for IFI purposes.
+The shares of companies running a business activity or representing less than 10 % of the share capital or voting rights benefit from an exemption for IFI purposes even if they own real estate properties.

 Only debts incurred for the acquisition, refurbishment, repairs or maintenance of the real estate properties are deductible, under certain limited conditions.